-What to do 2 Weeks Before the GRE
+What to do with the 2 Weeks Before Your GRE Exam

 You most likely fall into one of two camps.
-You’ve been meticulously following your GRE study schedule for months, and with the test date about two weeks to go, you are getting very nervous wondering what to do in the remaining time.
+You’ve been meticulously following your GRE study schedule for months, and with about two weeks to go until test day, you are getting very nervous wondering what to do in the remaining time.
 I will call you the marathoners.

-On the other hand, you just started prepping and think it pretty crazy that others have spent months prepping.
-You have been improving steadily during your first two weeks of prep, but hope there is some way to accelerate the process in the remaining two weeks.
-I will refer to this group as the sprinters.
+OR!!
+You just started prepping and think it pretty crazy that others have spent months doing so.
+In the short time you’ve been studying, you’ve improved steadily but hope there’s a way to accelerate the process in the remaining two weeks.
+If this is you, then you belong in the group that I call the sprinters.

 The Marathoners

 Though you may be tempted to start sprinting in the last two weeks, feverishly pulling all-nighters, resist that temptation.
 You want to continue at about the same pace.
-Indeed you may even want to taper in the last few days—as I’ll elaborate below.
+Indeed you may even want to taper off those last few days before the exam—more on that in just a moment.

 Review

-Now is a good time to review questions you’ve missed in the past.
-Understand why you missed those questions, and see if you continue to get those questions wrong.
+Review questions you’ve missed in the past.
+Take the time to understand why you missed those questions.
+Try them again to see if you continue to get them wrong.
 If not, that is great.
-Be sure to identify how your thinking/approach changed.
-If you continue to miss the questions, do your best to determine why.
+Identify how your thinking/approach changed.
+If you continue to miss certain question types, do your best to determine why.

 In math, the example could be applying the wrong formula.
-Of perhaps, you need practice with negative exponents.
+Or perhaps you need practice with negative exponents.
 Whatever the case may be, your review should be specific and thus manageable.

 Routine